Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Discussion

-Biologically inspired population neural networks are a widely accepted means to simulate and understand both healthy and abnormal brain states and functions \textit{in silico}~\cite{rosalynbookintro2015}.
-One such biologically inspired population neural network are the lumped parameter models, which are also known as neural mass models (NMM)~\cite{david03}.
-The nomenclature is derived from the `neural mass'~\cite{freemanbook} concept, a group of neurons at mesoscopic scale that are so tightly packed that they may be considered as a point mass for all practical purposes~\cite{deco08}.
-Neural mass models are defined as a set of ordinary differential equations that are used to simulate and understand local field potentials (LFP) and scalp electroencephalogram (EEG) signals of neurological conditions such as epilepsy~\cite{piotr04,goodfellow14,terry11}, Parkinsonian tremor~\cite{marreiros2013,yixin2015}, or studying brain states such as consciousness~\cite{coalia2019}, as well as to understand brain stimulation~\cite{julien2017}.
-Further, these \textit{in silico} models are also used to simulate functional Magnetic Resonance Imaging (fMRI) signals~\cite{friston00} and Blood Oxygen Level Dependant (BOLD) signals~\cite{soterobold07}.
-Neural field models~\cite{amari75,amari77}, which are conceptually similar to neural mass models but have additional spatio-temporal characteristics using partial differential equations~\cite{rosalyn2013}, are used to simulate and understand brain states such as anesthesia~\cite{axelhutt2011}, sleep-wake cycles~\cite{robinson04}, as well as to make testable predictions on brain stimulation~\cite{Julien2010}.
-We have been working with neural mass \textit{in silico} models to understand slowing of alpha rhythms as a definitive marker in the EEG of Alzheimer disease, as well as to understand the neuronal dynamics underpinning awake resting state alpha rhythms~\cite{bhattacharya2017}.
+Biologically inspired population neural networks are a widely accepted means to simulate and understand both healthy and abnormal brain states and functions \textit{in silico}.
+One such biologically inspired population neural network is the lumped parameter model, which is also known as neural mass model (NMM)~\cite{david03}.
+The nomenclature is derived from the `neural mass'~\cite{freemanbook} concept, a group of tightly packed neurons at mesoscopic scale that may be considered as a point mass for all practical purposes.
+Neural mass models are defined as a set of ordinary differential equations that are used to simulate and understand local field potentials (LFP) and scalp electroencephalogram (EEG) signals of neurological conditions such as epilepsy~\cite{piotr04,goodfellow14}, Parkinsonian tremor~\cite{marreiros2013}, or studying brain states such as consciousness~\cite{coalia2019}, as well as to understand brain stimulation~\cite{julien2017}.
+Also, these \textit{in silico} models are used to simulate functional Magnetic Resonance Imaging (fMRI)~\cite{friston00} and Blood Oxygen Level Dependant (BOLD) signals~\cite{soterobold07}.
+Neural field models, which are conceptually similar to neural mass models but have additional spatio-temporal characteristics using partial differential equations, are used to simulate and understand brain states such as anesthesia~\cite{axelhutt2011}, sleep-wake cycles~\cite{robinson2015}, as well as to make testable predictions on brain stimulation~\cite{julien2017}.
+We have been working with neural mass \textit{in silico} models to understand slowing of alpha rhythms as a definitive marker in the EEG of Alzheimer disease, as well as to understand the neuronal dynamics underpinning awake resting state alpha rhythms~\cite{Bhattacharya2011}.
 The \textit{in silico} model used in this study is an extension of our previous works.